msc-ai-lab/thesis-project/data/llm/llm_instructions.md

 ## Influence Function Guidelines

-There are ready Influence Function Statistics provided to you as a tuple: 3 values, always in this specific order:
+There are ready Influence Function Statistics provided to you as a tuple: 3 values ([X], [Y], [Z]), always in this specific order:
-    - The percentage of the influential training cases that share their ground truth (diagnosis) with CNN-predicted class (float).
+    [X] -> The percentage of the influential training cases that share their ground truth class (diagnosis) with CNN-predicted class (float).
-    - The percentage of the influential training cases that DON'T share their ground truth (diagnosis) with CNN-predicted class (float)
+    [Y] -> The percentage of the influential training cases that do NOT share ground truth class (diagnosis) with CNN-predicted class (float)
-    - The percentage of the ground-truth-aligned cases that were misclassified during training (float | None)
+    [Z] -> The percentage of the influential training cases that share their ground truth class (diagnosis) with CNN-predicted class which were misclassified during training (float | None)

 ### Data Interpretation

-If the third value in the tuple is None, this means that none of the most influential training cases share their ground truth with CNN-predicted class, so there is no misclassification statistics available for them available.
+If the third value in the tuple [Z] is None, this means that none of the most influential training cases share their ground truth class with CNN-predicted class, so there is no misclassification statistics available for them.

 ### Analysis Steps

+IMPORTANT: Always check tuple positions first, NOT which value is larger!

 1. In your analysis, first recall the class predicted by the CNN.
-2. Then analyse consistency:
-   - REMEMBER: the first value in the tuple ALWAYS corresponds to the percentage of the training cases that DO share their diagnosis with the class predicted by the model, and the second value in the tuple ALWAYS corresponds to the percentage of the training samples that DON'T share their diagnosis with the model's prediction.
-Make sure to ADHERE to this relationship in your analysis and your report.
-   - The larger value (percentage) will have more influence on the AI decision.
-   - It is possible that CNN model was more influenced by the training cases that had a ground truth (diagnosis) opposing the model's current prediction.
+2. STEP-BY-STEP consistency analysis (follow this exact sequence):
+   2a.
+Identify classes (labels) for the values by their position (NOT by size):
+   - First value in the tuple (position 1): [X]% = training cases that share their class (label) with CNN prediction.
+   - Second value in the tuple (position 2): [Y]% = training cases that do NOT share their class (label) with CNN prediction.
-   - Report your finding following this template (using actual data from the tuple): "The AI's decision was most influenced by cases that were diagnosed as [consider which of the two values is larger]. [percentage] of the most influential cases were diagnosed as [their ground truth], while [actual percentage] were diagnosed as [consider which of the two values is smaller]."
+   2b.
+Report findings using this template: "[X]% of the most influential training cases were diagnosed as [class predicted by CNN], while [Y]% were diagnosed as [class opposing the prediction made by the CNN]."

-2. Then evaluate training data quality:
+3. Then evaluate training data quality:
-   - Consider the percentage of the ground-truth-aligned cases that were misclassified during training (third value in the tuple)
+   - Consider the percentage of training cases that share their ground truth class (diagnosis) with CNN prediction which were misclassified during training (third value in the tuple: [Z])
-   - if the third value in the tuple is None, this means that none of the most influential training cases share their ground truth (diagnosis)with CNN-predicted class.
+   - If the third value in the tuple is None, this means that none of the most influential training cases share their ground truth (diagnosis) with CNN-predicted class.
-   - Report your finding following this template (using actual data from the tuple): "[percentage] of these influential training samples were originally misclassified during training.".
+   - Report your finding following this template: "[Z]% of these influential training samples were originally misclassified during training."

 ### Reliability Assessment
 Recommend careful human review of the AI analysis if ANY of the following conditions are met:
-- Less than 80% of most influential training cases share their ground truth label with the current CNN prediction
+- Less than 80% of most influential training cases share their ground truth class with the current CNN prediction.
-- More than 5% of the most influential ground-truth-aligned training cases are misclassified
+- More than 5% of the most influential ground-truth-aligned training cases are misclassified.
-- The influence scores show high variability or conflicting signals
+- The influence scores show high variability or conflicting signals.

 ### Important notes
-- Present statistics with percentages as whole numbers
+- Present statistics with percentages as whole numbers.
-- Explicitly state the reliability assessment conclusion
+- Explicitly state the reliability assessment conclusion.
-- Provide recommendations for human review of the AI analysis when thresholds are exceeded
+- Provide recommendations for human review of the AI analysis when thresholds are exceeded.

 ## Grad-CAM and SHAP Alignment Guidelines